helium/tuktuk/README.md

   .rpc();
 ```

 A similar compile_transaction function is available in the tuktuk-sdk rust library.
+For an example of how to use this in a solana program, see the [cpi-example](./solana-programs/programs/cpi-example) and the corresponding [tests](./solana-programs/tests/tuktuk.ts).

 ### Monitoring the Task Queue